oaklandflyer/oaklandflyer/README.md

 ## Website Features
 - A gallery of my best photos.
+- A gallery of my best photos with category filters.
 - Information about me and my photography journey.
 - Contact details for inquiries or collaborations.
 - Sample editorial layout in **editorial.html** demonstrating a minimal, modern design.

 ## How to View the Website
 You can access the live version of this site at https://oaklandflyer.com/ or the GitHub Pages version at [username.github.io](https://username.github.io).

+The `gallery-categories.html` page provides quick links to filtered views of the portfolio.

 ## Technical Information
 - Built with HTML and CSS.